Turkey arrests 1, suspects Kurdish militants behind bombing

 He said security forces believe that instructions for the attack came from Kobani, the majority Kurdish city in northern Syria that borders Turkey.

-In its condolence message, the White House said it strongly condemned the “act of violence" in Istanbul, adding: “We stand shoulder-to-shoulder with out NATO ally (Turkey) in countering terrorism.”
+In its condolence message, the White House said it strongly condemned the “act of violence" in Istanbul, adding: “We stand shoulder-to-shoulder with our NATO ally (Turkey) in countering terrorism.”

 The PKK has fought an insurgency in Turkey since 1984.
 The conflict has killed tens of thousands of people since then.